8legd/wintersmith-poptags/README.md

 Then run your Wintersmith commands with `--plugins ./wintersmith-poptags/plugin`

+The plugin will render files in the `templates` directory with a *.tpl extension

+Layouts should be placed in a `layouts` sub directory as per WebPop

 ## Webpop style extensions

 Create an `extensions` directory in the root of your Wintersmith project